mikeprivette/NIST-to-Tech/README.md

 ## Contributing

-Please feel free to fork and/or add issues/PRs to help make this work better for everyone.
+Please feel free to fork and/or add issues/PRs to help make this work better for everyone.\
+I have no affiliation with any vendors listed here, so feel free to challenge and/or move things around.\
 If anyone has a better way to display this, I'm all ears!

 ## Discoverability

-infosec, information security, cybersec, cyber security, cybersecurity, netsec, hacking pentest, penetration test, red team, blue team, purple team nist, nist csf, cybersercurity framework, identify, detect, protect, respond, recover
+infosec, information security, cybersec, cyber security, cybersecurity, netsec, hacking\
+pentest, penetration test, red team, blue team, purple team\
+nist, nist csf, cybersercurity framework, identify, detect, protect, respond, recover